 - LinkedIn has over 30 Mn companies and 20 Mn active job listings

-- There are 46 Mn student and 87 Mn Millennial LinkedIn users (11 Mn Millennial decision makers)
+- There are 46 Mn students and college graduates on LinkedIn and 87 Mn Millennial LinkedIn users (11 Mn Millennial decision makers)

 - 43% of LinkedIn traffic is from the US, 7.4% from India, and 4.3% from the UK

 - Every 4 out of 5 members drive business decision on LinkedIn, through marketing strategies

 - 25% of US adults are signed up to LinkedIn

 - LinkedIn sessions last an average 6:07 minutes

 - 9 Bn content impressions take place on LinkedIn per week

 - Median number of connections is between 500 and 999

 - 122 Mn users have been invited to an interview through LinkedIn, with 35.5 Mn getting a job through someone with whom they are connected